Company offers to drop Stormy Daniels’ hush-money agreement

-WASHINGTON (AP) - The company set up by Donald Trump’s former personal attorney offered Friday to rescind Stormy Daniels’ hush-money agreement and dropped plans for its threatened $20 million lawsuit against the porn actress for allegedly violating the deal.
+WASHINGTON (AP) - A company created by Donald Trump’s former personal lawyer has offered to rescind Stormy Daniels’ hush-money agreement and has scrapped a threatened $20 million lawsuit against the porn actress for allegedly violating the deal.

-An attorney for Essential Consultants said the company wants Daniels to repay the $130,000 she was paid as part of the nondisclosure agreement, which was signed days before the 2016 presidential election, according to a letter included in a Friday night court filing.
+A lawyer for Essential Consultants said the company wants Daniels, who claims a 2006 tryst with Trump, to repay the $130,000 that was part of the nondisclosure agreement signed days before the 2016 presidential election, according to a letter included in a court filing late Friday.

-Daniels, whose real name is Stephanie Clifford, claims she had an affair with Trump in 2006, which Trump denies, and was suing to invalidate the nondisclosure agreement.

-The development could kill a plan by Daniels’ attorney, Michael Avenatti, to try to compel the president to provide testimony under oath, if the agreement is rescinded and a judge agrees to dismiss the case.
+The offer would remove any legal risk to Daniels stemming from her public discussion of the alleged affair and the alleged efforts to hide it.
+But if a court were to find that the proposal resolved the underlying controversy in her litigation with ex-Trump lawyer Michael Cohen, the development could kill efforts by Daniels’ attorney, Michael Avenatti, to try to compel the president to give sworn testimony.

-Essential Consultants was set up by Trump’s former personal attorney, Michael Cohen, who pleaded guilty in federal court last month to campaign-finance violations and other charges.
-Cohen told the judge that he and Trump had arranged the payment of hush money to Daniels and a former Playboy model to influence the election.
+Essential Consultants was set up by Cohen, who pleaded guilty in federal court last month to campaign-finance violations and other charges.
+Though Cohen originally denied having made a hush money payment to Daniels on behalf of Trump, he told the court that he and Trump arranged payments to both Daniels and a former Playboy model to influence the election.

-In addition to the offer to quash the agreement, Essential Consultants also agreed to back off its plan to fight Daniels in private arbitration and will not pursue a lawsuit against her, Brent Blakely, an attorney for the company said in a letter to Daniels’ lawyer.
-Cohen has said that Daniels could owe $20 million for violating the agreement.
+In addition to the offer to quash the agreement, Essential Consultants also agreed to back off its plan to fight Daniels in private arbitration and will not pursue a lawsuit against her, Brent Blakely, an attorney for the company, said in a letter to Daniels’ lawyer.
+Cohen had said that Daniels could owe $20 million for violating the agreement.

 Daniels’ lawyer, Michael Avenatti, told The Associated Press that Friday’s development is “a stunt by Michael Cohen trying to fix it so that Donald Trump is not deposed.”